 The town also makes for a great destination for people on vacation or travelling through Thailand and it is a great family travel destination.

-There are plenty of things to do in Chiang Mai with kids and this guide to Chiang Mai will help you to make the best use of your time in in the city, however long you are able to stay.
+There are plenty of things to do in Chiang Mai with kids and this guide to Chiang Mai with children will help you to make the best use of your time in the city.

 Where to Stay in Chiang Mai with Kids